gasduster99/sppComp/try1/try1_2.md

 ## Characteristics of the Landings Data

-In the two time periods examined here, Figures (bar78) and (bar83) show how commercial port sampling effort tracks both total landed weight as well as the number of species in each market category.
-Comparable figures for the periods 1991-1999 and 2000-2015 are provided in Appendix (bars), although we have not yet completed modeling for these time periods.
+In the two time periods modeled here, Figures (bar78) and (bar83) show how commercial port sampling effort tracks both total landed weight as well as the number of species in market categories accounting for the top 99% of total landings in each time period.
+Comparable figures for the periods 1991-1999 and 2000-2015 are provided in Appendix A, although we have not yet completed modeling for these time periods.
 It is important to notice that since port sampling effort prioritizes heavily landed market categories, and our model is only fit to market categories with more data than parameters, then market categories left with too few samples to fit our model tend to be less landed.
 Thus our model is applied to a relatively large proportion of the landings and nominal speciation occurs for a relatively negligible proportion of total landings.
 Applying the sample size heuristic to determine which market categories are expended by our model results in 96.8% of landed weight being expanded via